-C. Impact of extraneous interconnect traffic on output jitter
+5.5 Impact of extraneous interconnect traffic on output jitter

 Given the best-effort nature of NagaM's R3 NOC, it is prudent to evaluate the impact of interconnect traffic on the variation in arrival rate of data blocks.
 For this purpose a set of Traffic Injectors (TI) are placed at the North and South edges of the array.
 Injectors at the northern edge emulate cache miss and write-back requests directed towards those on the southern edge.
 These requests vary in size from 4B (cache miss) to 64B (cache line write-back) at various injection rates, emulating extremely pessimistic miss rates.
-The injectors on the southern edge respond with appropriately sized packets to the requesting injector.
-Multiple concurrent flows are mapped onto the NagaM array with their data blocks moving in a direction orthogonal to the injected traffic.
-The output jitter is measured as the variation from expected arrival time for data blocks at the memory buffer averaged over the entire execution of the workload for a given input data set.
-Figure 9 reports the average variation for workloads at different injection rates.
-In order to provide a comparison, we adapted the traffic injectors and task mapping such that the injected traffic and task data blocks flow inline as shown in Figure 8.
+The injectors on the southern edge respond with appropriately sized packets to the requesting injector, as illustrated in Figure 9.
+Multiple parallel instances of a task graph are mapped onto PEs of the array, with task data blocks moving in a direction orthogonal to the injected synthetic traffic.
+The output jitter is measured as the variation from expected arrival time for data blocks at the memory buffer (MEM) averaged over the entire execution of the workload for a given input dataset.

+The average variation in arrival time for workloads at different injection rates for the case when task data blocks and synthetic traffic flow in orthogonal directions is reported in Figure 10(a).
+In order to provide a comparison, we adapted the traffic injectors and task mapping such that the injected traffic and task data blocks flow inline with one another as shown in Figure 9(b).
 The average variation across workloads and injection rates is observed to drop from the earlier peak of 2% to under 1% with this new mapping.
+This can be seen in Figure 10(b).
 Rather than the injection rate, it is the relative direction of interconnect traffic that significantly influences arrival time variations for data blocks.
-In the first case, the XY routing algorithm of the network results in increased contention in the North-South network links on account of their utilization by both injected traffic as well as data blocks moving to and from the memory buffer.
-As a consequence, all first stages of the concurrent flows remain stalled until their requested data blocks arrive, resulting in accumulation of the delay at all subsequent stages.
-In the second case, due to the location of the head task for each flow, input data blocks are routed in a direction orthogonal to the injected traffic.
-Consequently,